minimapletinytools/tinytools/arch.md

 Each time there is a change, the `RenderCache` is cleared on the objects that got changed, and will get regenerated in the render step.

 `OwlItemCache` include caches specific to each owl type as well as a generic `PreRender` cache that applies to all types.
+The `PreRender` cache is also necessary for properly rendering unicode wide chars

 The `RenderCache` is also used by the handlers for visual based interface operations.